 - a.
 We can provide a range of support if you are experiencing any difficulties and please see paragraph 14c which explains how to access help. - b.
 To interrupt (take a break from) your studies you must give us notice via the Student Self-Service Portal.
-Our Student Engagement, Interruption and Withdrawal Policy explains more about the process.
+Our Student Engagement, Interruption and Withdrawal Policy explains more about the process. - c.
+If you are self-funding or have a sponsor, the calculation of your tuition fees will be based on how many weeks into your programme you are at the time you interrupt.
+If you are a Student Visa holder, you will be required to leave the UK during your interruption and your current visa will be curtailed by UK Visas and Immigration. - d.
+If, at the time of interrupting, you have paid all tuition fees for the year of study, you may (at your option) either: - carry forward your paid tuition fees to a subsequent year, assuming you resume at the same point at which you interrupted and you resume at the next available opportunity; or

-- c.
-If you are self-funding or have a sponsor, the calculation of your tuition fees will be based on how many weeks into your programme you are at the time you interrupt. - d.
-If, at the time of interrupting, you have paid all tuition fees for the year of study, you may (at your option) either: - carry forward your paid tuition fees to a subsequent year, assuming you resume at the same point at which you interrupted and you resume at the next available opportunity; or - receive a refund (the amount will depend on how much you have paid and how many weeks into your programme you are at the time you interrupt.
+- receive a refund (the amount will depend on how much you have paid and how many weeks into your programme you are at the time you interrupt.
 To check the amount of your refund, see 'Key Facts about Fees').
 If you receive a refund, you will be charged the rate of fees which are applicable at the time you resume your programme. - e.
 If you are funded by the Student Loans Company, your tuition fees will depend on the date your interruption starts.
 Overpaid funding cannot be carried forward to a subsequent year as it will have to be repaid to the Student Loans Company.
 You will then need to re-apply for funding for the year of study in which you resume your programme.
 The tuition fees will be the applicable amount charged at the time you resume.
 The amount charged may be reduced if you only need to undertake part of a year of study, e.g. trimester 2.